zplizzi/pytorch-ppo/readme.md

 You must make sure that the model type (`mlp` or `cnn`) matches the environment you're training on.

 It will default to running on CPU.
 To use GPU, use the flag `--device="cuda"`.

+I'd highly recommend using Weights and Biases for detailed logging. `pip install wandb`, and then use the flag `logger="wandb"`.

 All available arguments can be viewed by running `main.py --help`.